meilisearch/documentation/create/how_to/running_production.md

 ---
 permalink: /running-production
 ---
-# MeiliSearch in production: taking it to the next level
+# Run MeiliSearch in Production: taking it to the next level

 ## A quick introduction